jw-12138/r2-uploader/public/setup-guide/index.md

    ![](https://worker-shrill-water-2ae4.jw1dev.workers.dev/r2_bindings_to_worker.png)

+If you go to the Worker URL now, you will see a "Object Not Found" message, that means the worker is working as expected.

 Now we have set up the worker, we can now set up the uploader.

 ### Set up the Uploader 🗄️